 For a design to be registrable it must be materially different from any other published earlier design for the same article.
 If you have already published your design an application may still be valid in the UK if filed within 12 months of publication.

-Registered design protection covering the UK may be obtained either via a UK Registered design application or a Community Design application (which covers all EU states).
+Registered design protection covering the UK may be obtained either via a UK Registered design application.
 Similar protection can be obtained in most industrialised countries.
-UK & Community registered designs last for a period of up to 25 years, with renewal fees due every 5 years.
+UK designs last for a period of up to 25 years, with renewal fees due every 5 years.
 Our attorneys can advise on the appropriate format of a design registration application including the contours, images, shading, and particular features of a design, and protection of other jurisdictions, nationally or through the collective Hague System.

-We also assist in relation with post grant issues, acquisitions, commercialisation and licensing, infringement and revocation.
+We also assist with post-grant issues, acquisitions, commercialisation and licensing, infringement and revocation.

 Unregistered Design Right

-Our team understand the vital importance of obtaining and maintaining a broad Intellectual Property portfolio which fits with the long-term business strategy and are happy to advice on how unregistered rights such as UDR, copyright and trade secrets can form part of this portfolio.
+Our team understand the vital importance of obtaining and maintaining a broad Intellectual Property portfolio that fits with the long-term business strategy and are happy to advise on how unregistered rights such as UDR, copyright and trade secrets can form part of this portfolio.